public class AbsoluteTime extends HighResolutionTime<AbsoluteTime>

 Creates a printable string of the time given by

-and nanosecond components past the epoch for Chronograph
+and nanosecond components past the epoch for Chronograph.

-The value of the AbsoluteTime
+The value of the AbsoluteTime instance is based on the

-plus the parameter nanos
+parameter millis plus the parameter nanos.
+The

-construction is subject to millis
+construction is subject to millis and nanos

 parameters normalization.
 When, after normalization, the time